 If after reading through this Handbook you have questions, please do not hesitate to contact the Office of the Dean of Students in C1310 or at 708.235.7595 or deanofstudents@govst.edu.

-We wish you the best this academic year, and remember we are here to help you succeed.
+We wish you the best this academic year and remember, we are here to help you succeed!

-Dr. Cheryl Green, University President Mr. Corey M. Williams, Associate Vice President for Student Affairs & Dean of Students
+Dr. Cheryl Green, University President Mushtaq Choudhary, Dean of Students

 TABLE OF CONTENTS